Society of the Cincinnati: City development by early members

-The members of the Cincinnati were among those developing many of America's first and largest cities to the west of the Appalachians, most notably Cincinnati, Ohio and Pittsburgh, Pennsylvania.
+The members of Cincinnati were among those developing many of America's first and most prominent cities to the west of the Appalachians, most notably Cincinnati, Ohio, and Pittsburgh, Pennsylvania.

 The first governor of the Northwest Territory, Arthur St. Clair, was a member of the Society.
 He renamed a small settlement "Cincinnati" to honor the Society and to encourage settlement by Society members.
-Among them were Captain Jacob Piatt, who settled across the river from Cincinnati in northern Kentucky on land granted to him for his service during the War.
+Among them was Captain Jacob Piatt, who settled across the river from Cincinnati in northern Kentucky on land granted to him for service during the War.
 Captain David Ziegler was the first Mayor of Cincinnati.

 Lt.
 Ebenezer Denny (1761–1822), an original Pennsylvanian Cincinnatus, was elected the first mayor of the incorporated city of Pittsburgh in 1816.
-Pittsburgh developed from Fort Pitt, which had been commanded since 1777–1783 by four men who were founding members of the Society.
+Pittsburgh developed from Fort Pitt, which had been commanded from 1777 to 1783 by four men who were founding members of the Society.

 Richard Varick was a Mayor of New York City.

 Public awareness

-Today's Society supports efforts to increase public awareness and memory of the ideals and actions of the men who created the American Revolution and an understanding of American history, with an emphasis on the period from the outset of the Revolution to the War of 1812.
-At its headquarters at Anderson House in Washington, DC, the Society holds manuscript, portrait, and model collections pertaining to events of and military science during this period.
-Members of the Society have contributed to endow professorships, lecture series, awards, and educational materials in relation to the United States' representative democracy.
+Today's Society supports efforts to increase public awareness and memory of the ideals and actions of the men who created the American Revolution and an understanding of American history, emphasizing the period from the outset of the Revolution to the War of 1812.
+At its headquarters at Anderson House in Washington, DC, the Society holds manuscript, portrait, and model collections about events of and military science during this period.
+Members of the Society have contributed to endow professorships, lecture series, awards, and educational materials concerning the United States representative democracy.